 - This PDF (for when we tackle flourishing)

 Download the attached PDF for your viewing pleasure.
-My advice is to print it out (you have the option to trace flourishes later on) to have it in front of you while completing this tutorial!
+My advice is to print it out (you have the option to trace flourishes later on) so that you have it in front of you while completing this tutorial!

 2. Formal Script

-Utilizing the strokes in this word and understanding their formation will provide you with the understanding to draw nearly any letter/word, since they're all comprised of the same basic strokes.
+Utilizing the strokes in this word and understanding their formation will provide you with the understanding to draw nearly any letter/word, since they're all composed of the same basic strokes.